 - Learning Symmetric Collaborative Dialogue Agents with Dynamic Knowledge Graph Embeddings (He, Balakrishnan, Eric, Liang; 2017)

 Measuring the combined efficacy of goal-inference algorithms (such as IRL) with planning algorithms (such as Point-Based Value Iteration) in mechanism design applications (e.g. an algorithm playing a game on behalf of two players who have different beliefs about the game)

 To read more about why we are interested in hiring machine learning engineers, see this blog post.

-We are especially interested in applicants who can take initiative and will find ways to help our partners.
+We are especially interested in applicants who can take initiative and will find ways to help out with research at CHAI.
 This role involves figuring out what would be helpful for researchers and then doing it.